 Certificate of Proficiency (CP)

-Offered through Science and Science Technology
+Offered through Science & Science Technology

 Students in this program focus on the science and the art of horticulture through a combination of classroom theory, laboratory practice, and hands-on-learning.
 Students receive their training in the program’s classrooms, indoor and outdoor labs, greenhouse, polyhouse, and gardens.
 Classes are infused with the latest technology and current green industry topics.
 The comprehensive program includes courses in plant identification, plant propagation, pest and disease management, soil science, plant physiology, landscape design, grounds maintenance, and sustainable plant management.
 The program is flexible and allows students to focus on developing their unique interests.

 The recommended academic plan blends general education requirements with horticulture core classes and electives to ensure students get the most out of their certificate or degree.

 Graduates of the horticulture program are well prepared for green industry careers.
 Our students find work as horticulturalists at botanical gardens, zoos, golf courses, conservation areas, and garden centers.
 Others are employed by St. Louis area municipal park districts, research institutions, start-up companies, landscape design-build firms, and not-for-profit organizations.
 Our horticulture graduates propagate and care for ornamental plants, food crops, green roofs, athletic fields, nursery stock, and native plants across the St. Louis metropolitan area.